joanasesinando/gerador-horarios-ist/README.md

 You can sort the generated schedules to favor a specific characteristic.
 There are 3 sorting options:
- - <strong>Most compact</strong> - favours schedules with fewer wholes and closer classes;
+ - <strong>Most compact</strong> - favours schedules with fewer holes and closer classes;
- - <strong>Most balanced</strong> - favours schedules that are more balanced through the week (avoid strenuous days);
+ - <strong>Most balanced</strong> - favours schedules that are more balanced throughout the week (avoid strenuous days);
  - <strong>More free days</strong> - favours schedules that have more free days.

 <p align="center">